Zarfaa/authentication-frontend/README.md

-# 🔐 Authentication Frontend (React + Vite)
+#  Authentication Frontend (React + Vite)

 This project is the **frontend** for the Authentication App, built with **React**, **Vite**, and **Tailwind CSS**.
-It provides authentication flows with **signup, login, email verification, and password reset** along with branded UI.
+It provides authentication flows, including **signup, login, email verification, and password reset**, along with a branded UI.
----

 ##  Getting Started